judeo-s/ALXprodev-advanced_git/README.md

 # ALXprodev-advanced_git
-To learn advanced git concepts
+To learn advanced git concepts using git-flow